Phenanthrene

 Phenanthrene is a polycyclic aromatic hydrocarbon (PAH) with formula C14H10, consisting of three fused benzene rings.
 It is a colorless, crystal-like solid, but can also appear yellow.
-Phenanthrene is used to make dyes, plastics and pesticides, explosives and drugs.
+Phenanthrene is used to make dyes, plastics, pesticides, explosives, and drugs.
 It has also been used to make bile acids, cholesterol and steroids.

 Phenanthrene occurs naturally and also is a man-made chemical.
-Commonly, humans are exposed to phenanthrene through inhalation of cigarette smoke but there are many routes of exposure.
+Commonly, humans are exposed to phenanthrene through inhalation of cigarette smoke, but there are many routes of exposure.
 Animal studies have shown that phenanthrene is a potential carcinogen.
 However, according to IARC, it is not identified as a probable, possible or confirmed human carcinogen.

 Phenanthrene's three fused rings are angled as in the phenacenes, rather than straight as in the acenes.
-The compound with a phenanthrene skeleton and nitrogens at the 4 and 5 positions is known as phenanthroline.
+The compounds with a phenanthrene skeleton but with nitrogen atoms in place of CH sites are known as phenanthrolines.

+History and etymology

+Phenanthrene was discovered in coal tar in 1872 independently by Carl Graebe (article manuscript received on November 1st) as well as by Wilhelm Rudolph Fittig and his doctoral student Eugen Ostermayer (manuscript received on November 19th but Ostermayer defended his dissertation in August).
+Fittig and Ostermayer were able to determine the structure of the compound by oxidizing it first to a corresponding quinone and then to diphenic acid, and soon Graebe confirmed it by a synthesis from stilbene.

+Prior to February 1873 Fittig sent a letter to Graebe where he proposed to name the hydrocarbon phenanthrene (Phenanthren) in order to account for its similarity to biphenyl and anthracene, which was swiftly adopted.